reconquest/shadowc/README.md

 [see documentation here](https://github.com/reconquest/shadowd).

-**shadowc** can be used either on initial server configuration or for changing hash entries at anytime when you need change passwords.
+**shadowc** can be used either on initial server configuration or for changing hash entries anytime when you need change passwords.

 ### Options
 - `-s <addr>` — set specified login distribution server address.
 You can specify